Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Related work

-The idea of using metric spaces and guarded recursion using scaling factors $c<1$ for programming and reasoning about probabilistic processes goes back at least to the late 1990s~\cite{VinkR99,BaierK00}.
+The idea of using metric spaces and guarded recursion using scaling factors $r<1$ for programming and reasoning about probabilistic processes goes back at least to the late 1990s~\cite{VinkR99,BaierK00}.
 To our knowledge, all previous work has used ultra-metric spaces, which means that one can use simply typed lambda calculus and a simpler type for fixed points, as explained in the introduction.
-The category of complete bisected ultrametric spaces forms a subcategory of the topos of trees~\cite{ToT}, and this line of work is directly connected to more recent developments on reasoning about processes using guarded recursion~\cite{BBBG018,KristensenMV22}.
-In these later works, guarded recursion is formulated for a modal operator $\rhd$, which is not related to probabilities.
-Equality, therefore, is not interpreted in terms of distance, as it is in the present work.
+The category of complete bisected ultrametric spaces forms a subcategory of the topos of trees~\cite{ToT}, so this line of work is connected to the recent developments on reasoning about processes using guarded recursion~\cite{BBBG018,KristensenMV22}.
+In these works, guarded recursion is formulated for a modal operator $\rhd$, which is not related to probabilities.
+Equality, therefore, is not interpreted in terms of Kantorovich distance, as it is here.